Vivint has an active promotion: “$0 Activation + Professional Installation” Click here for more details. (last updated 8/10/18)

 Vivint emphasizes the benefits of home automation for shoppers with medium and higher budgets for home security.
-Their 100% wireless systems are professionally installed rather than do-it-yourself, and a technician connects each system to a powerful cell radio network and/or landline to reach emergency monitors.
-Vivint’s three monitoring plans all support essential protection against home invasion and environmental dangers such as fire and carbon monoxide.
-Additionally, the top two plans can support video security and home automation with voice commands for remote control of lights and door locks.
-Customers sign either four-year or five-year contracts.
+Their 100% wireless systems are professionally installed rather than DIY, and a technician connects each system to a powerful cell radio network to reach emergency monitors.
+The company has its own monitoring centers (instead of outsourcing), and in 2014 reported an average call response time of 10 seconds.

-The two monitoring options with Vivint Flex Pay are:
+The two monitoring options with Vivint are:

 Choices for special security features include:

 Vivint monitors a variety of indoor and outdoor security cameras.
-Video can be live-streamed to their mobile app and saved to cloud storage.
+Video can be live-streamed to their mobile Sky app and saved to cloud storage.

 Voice-Activated Home Automation

 Vivint home automation is enhanced with Amazon Echo voice technology.
 Using biometric voice recognition, a Vivint system can respond to commands that control home temperature, lighting, locks and more.

 The Vivint Element thermostat works with Vivint home automation to add convenience and of course comfort and cost savings.
 Vivint’s newest control panel can work with the Vivint Element thermostat to make customized recommendations about settings to lower your bills while keeping you comfortable.

 |Smart Home Options||Primary Benefit||Type||Technology|

 |Garage Door Controller||Convenience||Automation||Intermediate|